fiffu/arisa2/README.md

     git clone https://github.com/fiffu/arisa2.git
     cd arisa2

 **Basic configuration**

-The bot's main configuration file is found in the `appconfig` folder.
-Individual cogs generally have their own `config.py` file within their own directories.

-To ensure the bot runs correctly (or at all), ensure that you configure it properly.
+Arisa's main configuration file is found in the `appconfig` folder.
+To ensure things run correctly (or at all), ensure that you configure stuff properly.

 1. Go to the `/appconfig` directory and make a copy of the `config.conf.DEFAULT`.
 2. Rename the copy to `config.conf`.
 Only make edits to this copy (they will override the default settings).
 3. All the blank fields should be filled in, unless otherwise indicated.
-4. Detailed instructions are in `appconfig/README`.
+4. Detailed instructions are in README for the `appconfig` module.

 **Runtime environment**

 Set up Python.
-Check that you have Python 3.6 or later, and install pipenv ([step-by-step guide][3.1]).
+Check that you have Python 3.6 or later, and install pipenv - [step-by-step guide](https://docs.pipenv.org/en/latest/install/).

     python --version
     pip install --user --upgrade pipenv